Lead-Educate-Assist-Promote (LEAP) Grants

 Who can apply?

 - Registered business groups, networks, clusters (incorporated or unincorporated entities)

 Applicants must be operating in South Australia (preferably in operation for at least 2 years).

-Applicants must demonstrate they have a strong relationship with a network of South Australian businesses, and the means to effectively engage and communicate with them
+Applicants must demonstrate they have a strong relationship with a network of South Australian businesses, and the means to effectively engage and communicate with them.

 What will we fund?

 - Projects that target a specific industry sector, group of businesses, or supply chain